abhishtrana/BridgeLabz_2115000041/README.md

 Abstract Class: Discussed abstract classes in Java, explaining how they provide a blueprint for subclasses with abstract methods that must be implemented.
 Covered the distinction between abstract classes and interfaces, and when to use each.

 Assignment-: Submitted the assignment on Encapsulation, Polymorphism, Interface and Abstract Class.

+## 12/02/25
+## Topics Covered:

+Single Linked List:

+Introduction to singly linked lists, focusing on the structure where each node contains data and a reference (next) to the next node in the sequence.
+Key operations covered include inserting nodes at the beginning, end, or at a specific position, deleting nodes by value or position, searching for nodes, and traversing the entire list.

+Double Linked List:

+Introduction to doubly linked lists, where each node has two references: one to the next node and one to the previous node, allowing for bidirectional traversal.
+Topics covered include insertion operations at the beginning, end, or a specific position, deletion of nodes, and performing both forward and reverse traversals to manipulate or display data.

+Circular Linked List:

+A circular linked list, where the last node’s next pointer points back to the first node, creating a loop-like structure.
+The key topics include performing insertions and deletions while maintaining the circular nature, searching for nodes, and calculating the total number of nodes.
+Traversing the list also involves ensuring the circular structure is respected, where iteration loops back to the head after reaching the last node.

+Assignment-: Submitted the assignment on Single, Double and Circular Linked List.